The NEVER AGAIN Series [photography / sculpture]

 At the age of 11, I became aware of the Holocaust through reading 'Anne Frank - The Diary of a Young Girl'.
 I remember how heartbroken I felt after I read it.
 Being of similar age, she wrote about things I could understand: a difficult mother-daughter relationship, an interest in boys, and many hopes and dreams for her future.
 Like me, she expressed her fervent creativity—although she had only a pen and scraps of paper.
 This young girl's innocence and tenderness poured from her words and nested in my heart.
 When I reached the last pages of her diary, I deeply hoped by some miracle she would be saved, that she would continue to create, to dream, to write, to be.
 Instead, she was sent to a German concentration camp where she perished.
 Only her diary remains, which has been translated into over 60 languages.

 At 15, I was exposed to the graphic horror of the Holocaust during Miss Feeley's 10th grade History class as I watched the historic documentary films.
 The details of the atrocities manifested by Hitler and his Nazi regime were inescapably vivid: the throngs of innocent men, women and children herded into livestock railroad cars; the emaciated prisoners so unrecognizable as humans due to starvation; the piles of lifeless naked bodies in pool-sized dirt pits.
 When class ended, I left that classroom acutely conscious of, and profoundly impacted by, the inhumanity.

 I am not Jewish and personally have no relatives who died in the Holocaust.
 However, as a human being overcome by the deep and overwhelming heartbreak for the Holocaust, I turn to my artistic expression.

-This on-going series, which includes photography and sculpture, is a visual essay on the reality of the Holocaust, and the broken spirit of Humanity that resulted.
-We are all witness to it.
+The series includes both photography and sculpture, and is a visual essay on the reality of the Holocaust and the broken spirit of Humanity.
+Whether victim, survivor, or attester...we are all witness to it.